Gibraltar profile - Timeline

 2011 December - Gibraltar Socialist Labour Party and their Liberal partners win elections, ending a 15-year run in office of the Gibraltar Social Democrats, led by Peter Caruana.
 Socialist Labour leader Fabian Picardo becomes chief minister.

-2013 July-August - Tension with Spain flares up again after Gibraltar begins the construction of an artificial reef in the waters off the Rock.
-Spain introduces stricter border checks at the crossing and considers more formal restrictions, as well as a 50 euro (£43) crossing fee.
-Britain threatens Spain with legal action through the European Union.
+2013 July-November - Tension with Spain flares up again after Gibraltar begins the construction of an artificial reef in the waters off the Rock.
+Spain introduces stricter border checks at the crossing.
+The European Commission says there was no evidence the checks were illegal.